Earth & Planetary Sciences Major

-Earth & Planetary Sciences bachelor of science: The program is meant to serve students with a strong interest in math, physics, chemistry and computational methods applied to planetary sciences, who wish to pursue technical careers (e.g. traditional/alternative energy industries) or graduate studies at research universities with strong earth and planetary science programs.
+Stonehill’s Earth & Planetary Sciences program benefits students with a strong interest in math, physics, chemistry and computational methods as applied to planetary sciences.

 The major would be useful to those wishing to pursue advanced degrees in areas such as: